How to care for your cashmere at home

-You can wash cashmere both by hand and, for delicate pieces which are embellished, embroidered, beaded or sequined, by machine.
-As cashmere is one of the most delicate fabrics, with very fragile and easy-to-damage fibres, handwashing is always the safest and gentlest option (check out our blog post on handwashing for a full step-by-step guide).
+You can wash cashmere both by machine and, for delicate pieces which are embellished, embroidered, beaded or sequined, by hand.
+As cashmere is one of the most delicate fabrics, with very fragile and easy-to-damage fibres, hand washing is always the safest and gentlest option (check out our blog post on hand washing for a full step-by-step guide).
 Choose only the very gentlest of detergents (we recommend our Wool, Silk and Delicates Wash) and dissolve completely in cold water (no more than 30ºC).
 Once submerged, gently rock before giving it a squeeze until the water runs clear.
 Don’t twist or wring, as this can damage the fibres and alter the shape of the garment.
 When it comes to machine washing, again choose a gentle detergent and cool wash with a low spin, and be sure to use a mesh laundry bag.

 Image by Paul Engel

 Avoid tumble dryers, and direct heat sources like sunlight or radiators, at all costs, as these can damage and shrink the fibres.
 Instead turn your cashmere inside out and lay it flat on a clean towel, then ease it back into its natural shape.
 Once dry, steam lightly with a cool iron, before releasing wrinkles with our Signature Finishing Spray.